bitcointranscripts/bitcointranscripts/wasabi-research-club/coinshuffle-plusplus-part-2.md

 **Tim Ruffing:** 01:09:04

-Yeah, and now we can evaluate this and practice with the with the basically the setup that I mentioned here on the slide and compare this to the to the previous protocol coin shuffle And at least in this setting, `CoinShuffle++` is much, much better than Coinshuffle, as you can see on the graph.
+Yeah, and now we can evaluate this and practice with the with the basically the setup that I mentioned here on the slide and compare this to the to the previous protocol CoinShuffle and at least in this setting, `CoinShuffle++` is much, much better than CoinShuffle, as you can see on the graph.
 So Yeah, for example, for usually a number of you point out on the paper is 50 notes there.
 We are still below 10 seconds in this setting.
-And then coin shuffle, the original coin shuffle was like almost three minutes in the setting.
+And then CoinShuffle, the original CoinShuffle was like almost three minutes in the setting.

 ## Handling unequal inputs.